AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/unit_editor.md

 ### Display Tabs
   - Viewport: 3D viewport displaying your selected unit.
   - Unit Flow: Flow control of the unit.
 (See ~{ Visual programming using Flow }~ for details on unit flow vs. level flow.)
-This part of the **Unit Editor** lets you create logic specific to a given unit such a character, prop, or other object in your game.
+This part of the **Unit Editor** lets you create logic specific to a given unit such a character, prop, or other object while it is loaded in the engine.
 This is useful for doing things like character controls or prop effects.
   <br>![](../../images/unitFlow.png)